 - Ethics Law for Architecture, Engineers, and Geoscience (NPPE) OR Law for Professional Engineers, Canadian and Global Insights (PPE Ontario).

 Although the professional organizations offer the exams regularly, they limit their preparation assistance.
 Old exams are not freely available and results are generally only shared on a pass/fail basis.
-Candidates, particularly those unable (because of time, distance, cost restrictions) to attend scheduled lengthy two-day sessions find themselves struggling to prepare for the exams.
+Candidates have a couple of study methods available to them: 1.
+Self study 2.
+In person session 3.
+Online course.